catchorg/Catch2/docs/contributing.md

 ## Using Git(Hub)

-Ongoing development happens in the `master` branch for Catch2 v2, and in `dev-v3` for the next major version, v3.
+Ongoing development happens in the `v2.x` branch for Catch2 v2, and in `devel` for the next major version, v3.

 Commits should be small and atomic.
 A commit is atomic when, after it is applied, the codebase, tests and all, still works as expected.
 Small